djuseeq/Ch376msc/README.md

 	 // repeatedly call this function to read data to buffer until the return value is TRUE readFile(buffer, length);// buffer - char array, buffer size`

+	 // Read text until reach the terminator character, rest is same as readFile readFileUntil(terminator, buffer, length);//returns boolean true if the given buffer
+                    //is full and not reached the terminator character

 	 // repeatedly call this function to write data to the drive until there is no more data for write or the return value is FALSE writeFile(buffer, length);// buffer - char array, string size in the buffer